thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

-When working with image classification, you often deal with square images.
-This is not a necessity, and you can build a network that accepts any size resolution.
-However, standard CNN architectures do expect images be of a fixed size, and as such square images make as much sense as any other ratio.
-They also give the most flexibility to handle a variety of [data augmentation techniques](https://medium.com/ymedialabs-innovation/data-augmentation-techniques-in-cnn-using-tensorflow-371ae43d5be9).
+### 2. Cropping the Image

-We determined above that MobileNet expects 224x224 square images, so we'll need to crop our images and resize them.
-(Cropping to squares can be an optional step; [this paper](https://arxiv.org/abs/1412.1842) discusses the results they got resizing to a non-square, fixed input size.
-Also, if you're accepting input from users, training on scaled images can help handle oddly sized uploaded images.
-For our purposes, cropping and resizing to a 224x224 yields good results and is easy to understand.)
+Many classifiers expect square images.
+This is not a strict requirement; if you build your own model you can specify any size resolution you want.
+However, standard CNN architectures expect that images be of a **fixed size**.
+Given this necessity, most pretrained models expect squares to support the highest range of ratios.
+Squares also provide the most flexibility in handling a variety of [data augmentation techniques](https://medium.com/ymedialabs-innovation/data-augmentation-techniques-in-cnn-using-tensorflow-371ae43d5be9).

-So, let's first write a function to crop an image:
+We determined above that MobileNet expects 224x224 square images, so we'll need to first crop our images.
+We do that by chopping off the edges of the longer side:

 ```
 function cropImage(img) {